turingschool/backend-curriculum-site/module1/lessons/introducing_hashes.md

 ## Exit Ticket

+You'll have 10 minutes to complete the exit ticket independently.

 <!-- print out to ensure this is closed book
 - In your own words, define a hash
 - Venn Diagram of arrays and hashes